Brandawg93/homebridge-nest-cam/README.md

 |--------|-----------------|

 ## Notes
-- This plugin *does not* use the old access token authentication method as it is no longer supported.
+- This plugin *does not* use the old access token authentication method as Google is urging users to [switch to Google accounts](https://www.macrumors.com/2020/05/05/nest-two-factor-authentication-from-may/).
-- This plugin was developed with [Homebridge](https://github.com/nfarina/homebridge) and therefore has not been tested with HOOBS.
-If you use HOOBS, use this plugin at your own risk, or [migrate to homebridge](https://github.com/homebridge/homebridge-raspbian-image/wiki/How-to-migrate-from-HOOBS-to-Homebridge).

 ## Installation
 1. Install this plugin using: `npm install -g homebridge-nest-cam`